Apodini/Apodini/Sources/Apodini/Apodini.docc/Basics/InformationAPI.md

     func handle() -> String {
         let information = connection.information

-        let info1 = information[ExampleInformation.self] // returns the typed ExampleInformation.Value if present
-        let info2 = information[example: "dynamicKey"] // use custom overload to return raw value for the dynamic key (assuming string key) let info3 = information[ExampleInformationKey("dynamicKey")] // same as above, just not using the custom overload
+        // returns the rawValue for the manually created "exampleKey" let stringInfo = information[ExampleInformationKey("exampleKey")]

+        // returns the rawValue for the manually created string "exampleKey".
+        // it uses an subscript overload.
+This method must be supported by your Information provider. let subscriptInfo = information[exampke: "exampleKey"]

+        // returns the typed version of the "number" key with the type `NumberInformation.Value` let typedInfo = information[NumberInformation.self]

         return "Hello World"
     }